 - Edit test plans before starting a test or even while running a test.

-- Filter tests by their status.
+- Filter tests in the logical group by their status., @tags, labels, environments etc.

 - Change the presentation of tests.
-They can be grouped in a list or as a tree – nested in suites.
+They can be grouped in a list or as a tree–nested in suites.

 - Enable multi-select mode and select multiple tests.